 1. NUH TIME/TEK TIME

 The song starts off with ‘Nuh Time’, which is this upbeat track that has the duo trying to apologize for neglecting their lovers.
-While the content found on this song is some of the realest s–t you would ever hear, I truly believe the intangible factors is what makes it great: That’s the melody that they use on the hook, it’s the major emphasis on certain words, it’s the passionate ad-libbing they’re doing – those things simply can’t be ignored.
+While the content found on this song is some of the realest s–t you would ever hear, I truly believe the intangible factors is what makes it great: That’s the melody that they use on the hook, it’s the major emphasis on certain words, it’s the passionate ad-libbing they’re doing.

 ‘Tek Time’ slows things down a bit, with the group really tapping into their vocal potential.
 The duo take their time in laying down their every word, serenading their lady with some of the most heartfelt lyrics you will hear on this album.

-‘Nuh Time/Tek Time’ is flawless R&B music to me!
-5/5 is actually a low rating for it.
+‘Nuh Time/Tek Time’ is flawless R&B music.
+5/5 is actually a low rating for it!